NovaViper/ZeroQuest/README.md

 Animal Cage and version update code credit goes to the author of Better Breeds and RPG Invetory!

 Step and breathing sounds credit goes to the author of Dragon Mounts!

+Talents code goes to the author of Doggy Talents!